On time-consistent equilibrium stopping under aggregation of diverse discount rates: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:model} first introduces the model setup with diverse discount rates and the time inconsistent optimal stopping problem under the smooth aggregation preference.
 In Section \ref{sec:char}, it is shown that any initial stopping policy will converge to a time-consistent equilibrium through a fixed-point iteration for one-dimensional diffusion processes.
 Section \ref{sec:optim} provides some sufficient conditions on underlying models and the aggregation attitude function $\phi(x)$ when the smallest equilibrium achieves the optimality in terms of its value function.
+Furthermore, the optimal equilibrium is shown to be a weak equilibrium as studied in the literature under some mild conditions.
 In Section \ref{sec:impact}, for concrete examples of geometric Brownian motion and Bessel process with $\nu=1/2$, it is illustrated that the optimal equilibrium may differ from the smallest equilibrium, and its existence and characterization depends sensitively on the aggregation attitude function $\phi(x)$ and the distribution function $F_{\rho}(r)$ of diverse discount rates.